 The rehabilitation plan will vary based on the level of the lesion, the developmental age of the child, family resources and individual comorbidities such as cognitive impairment.
 Evaluation of function and promotion of independence should be a primary focus for all patients.

 - Kyphoscoliosis is extremely common.
-Early management includes supportive seating and consideration of thoracolumbosacral orthosis (TLSO).
-Orthopedic surgery should be considered.
+Early management includes supportive seating and consideration of a thoracolumbosacral orthosis (TLSO).
+Referral to orthopedic surgery should be considered.

 - Hip and knee flexion contractures are common.

 - Hip dislocations are common, but typically not a contraindication to walking.

 - Ground reaction AFOs are typically needed to avoid the crouched gait caused plantarflexion weakness.
 KAFOs are also sometimes useful, especially to limit excessive valgus or varus knee motion.